Jujure/juju.re/jujure/content/writeups/fcsc_2023/brachiosaure.md

 See how you can perform the dot product on each of the corner independently ?
-That is the key to solving this, because now instead of putting the identity matrix in the corresponding corner in the other image, we can simple compute the inverse of the QR code:
+That is the key to solving this, because now instead of putting the identity matrix in the corresponding corner in the other image, we can simply compute the inverse of the QR code: